paulegradie/Sailfish/site/src/pages/docs/1/features.md

 ---
-title: Interpreting Your Results
+title: Features
 ---

-The tables that are produced by Sailfish are intended to be self-explanatory.
-They will contain your unique test case id (referred to in the tables as the 'display name'), various descriptive statistics about your test run, and if applicable, the statistical comparison test.

-You'll notice below that results are grouped first by test class, e.g. `ReadmeExample`, then by test method, then ordered by variable.
+# Sailfish

-# IDE
+## IDE

-When run in the IDE, sailfish produces the following result in the test output window:
+When run in the IDE, Sailfish produces the following result in the test output window:

 ```
 ReadmeExample.TestMethod